mindshare – your Creative Mental Health Community online

 The mindshare vision

-mindshare is an on-line mental health community that provides a voice for those with a lived experience of a mental health illness, their families, carers and sector workers.
+mindshare is a creative mental health community and online platform that provides a voice for those with lived experience of mental illness, their carers, sector workers and friends.

 To contact mindshare please click here.